EMD SD18

 The EMD SD18 is a 6-axle diesel locomotive built by General Motors Electro-Motive Division between April 1960 and March 1963.
 Power was provided by an EMD 567D1 16-cylinder engine which generated 1,800 hp.

-54 examples of this locomotive model were built for American railroads, and 60 for export, including fifteen for Korail (order numbers 700735–700749, serial numbers 28373–28387).
+54 examples of this locomotive model were built for American railroads.

-Design and Production
+Design and production

 The SD18 was the third model in EMD's SD (special duty) line of locomotives.
 It was designed as a modified GP18 which had six axles instead of four.
 The additional axles allowed for more tractive effort and a more even distribution of weight compared to the GP18.